Achintya47/Housing-data-prediction/README.md

     There are three values, Furnished, Semi-Furnished and Unfurnished.

 WHAT NEEDS TO BE DONE:
-  ~Using Sklearn's Train_Test function to divide the dataset ~For Furnishing Status, I'll implement both, a binary approach by assigning values to the three furnishing statuses and ONE-HOT matrix approach, as that would be used in models that are more complex in the future.
+  ~Scaling of All the Values for accurate predictions ~Using Sklearn's Train_Test function to divide the dataset ~For Furnishing Status, I'll implement both, a binary approach by assigning values to the three furnishing statuses and ONE-HOT matrix approach, as that would be used in models that are more complex in the future.